 Karen resides in Boca Raton, Florida.
-Her company, Tech Benders, specializes in contact management software and provides computer consulting, support, and training services.
+Her company, Tech Benders, specializes in contact relationship management (CRM) software and provides computer consulting, support, and training services.
+Karen particularly enjoys helping her clients increase their bottom line through their marketing efforts and improved sales processes.
 In her spare time, Karen loves to spend time with family and friends, play tennis, work out, ride bikes, and write schlocky poetry.